connorcapitolo/crypto_forecasting/src/README.md

 ## Step-by-step Guide for Deployment of Kubernetes Cluster

 These instructions directly follow the detailed, step-by-step guidelines from [Deploy Mushroom App to K8s Cluster](https://github.com/dlops-io/mushroom-app/tree/08-mushroom-app-k8s-deployment)
+- **you must ensure that you have the *secrets* folder stored locally (should not be pushed to Github), which can be found by following [this guide](https://github.com/dlops-io/mushroom-app/tree/06-deployment)**

 ### API's to enable in GCP for Project
 Search for each of these in the GCP search bar and click *enable* to utilize these APIs: